Free and Sovereign State of Puebla

 Birding Puebla

-The state of Puebla is home to at least 595 species of birds, approximately 54% of the 1,096 species registered in Mexico, and, due to continued studies, more are seen in Puebla every year.
-(Jiménez Moreno, et al. 2011) Only three states in Mexico have a higher diversity of bird species and each of these states includes coastal areas; Oaxaca (734), Veracruz (687), and Chiapas (647).
-(Jiménez Moreno, et al. 2011) Puebla has several internationally designated Important Bird Areas, including the Valle de Tehuacán, Cuetzalan, La Malinche, Volcanes Iztaccihuatl – Popocatépetl, and the Sierra de Huautla.
+The state of Puebla is home to at least 595 species of birds, approximately 54% of the species recorded in Mexico, and, due to continued studies, more are seen in Puebla every year.
+Only three states in Mexico have a higher diversity of bird species and each of these states includes coastal areas; Oaxaca, Veracruz and Chiapas.
+Puebla has several internationally designated Important Bird Areas, including the Valle de Tehuacán, Cuetzalan, La Malinche, Volcanes Iztaccihuatl – Popocatépetl, and the Sierra de Huautla.

 This diversity of bird species is due to several factors.
 First, as mentioned above, the state has a variety of different ecosystems, each with different characteristic birds.
-Second, the state is located in an important migratory flyway through the center of Mexico and each winter many migrant and transient species visit the region.
+Second, the state is located in an important migratory flyway through the centre of Mexico and each winter many migrant and transient species visit the region.
 And third, according to BirdLife International, Puebla forms part of three endemic bird areas; Balsas Region and Interior Oaxaca, Sierra Madre Occidental and Trans-Mexican Range, and Southern Sierra Madre Oriental.
-At least 55 species of birds in the state of Puebla are endemic to Mexico.
-(Jiménez Moreno, et al. 2011
+At least 55 species of birds found in the state are endemic to Mexico.

 Top Sites